Skip to Content

 Duplicity Detection

 Duplicity occurs when the same AID signs conflicting events, creating a fork in the Key Event Log.
 This is the primary attack KERI is designed to detect and handle.
-This article explains how DTF’s architecture detects, reports, and resolves duplicity.
+This article explains how Foundry’s architecture detects, reports, and resolves duplicity.

 What is Duplicity?